Coffee with Milk (1 Coffee Cup (6 Fl Oz)) and Monaco Biscuits (Parle) (1 Serving)

 How to consume Coffee With Milk, Monaco Biscuits without glucose spikes

-Reduce the portion size of biscuits and milk in your coffee.
-Smaller servings can lead to smaller spikes in glucose levels.
+Reduce the portion size of both the milk in your coffee and the number of biscuits.
+Smaller portions can lead to a smaller glucose response.

 Find Glucose response for your favourite foods